camunda/camunda-docs-manual/content/user-guide/testing/_index.md

 You can find a more extensive guide with examples under [Assert Examples]({{< ref "/user-guide/testing/assert-examples.md" >}}).

-To use Camunda Platform Assert, add the following dependency to your `pom.xml`:
+To use Camunda 7 Assert, add the following dependency to your `pom.xml`:

 ```xml
 <dependency>